-Many students fear that studying abroad will push back their intended graduation date, however with proper planning and attention to the academic offerings on different programs, many students are able to fit in a study abroad program without delaying graduation.
-Each program offers different courses and each student is at a different place in their academic career, so it is important to pay close attention to the courses offered abroad and work with advisors to make sure the courses taken will fit into a study plan.
+Many students fear that studying abroad will push back their intended graduation date.
+However, with proper planning and attention to the academic offerings on different programs, many students are able to fit in a study abroad program without delaying graduation.
+Each program offers different courses and each student is at a different place in their academic career.
+That is why it is important to pay close attention to the courses offered abroad and work with advisors to make sure the courses taken will fit into a study plan.

 Before searching for the perfect program, students should visit their academic advisors to understand what courses they still need in order to graduate.
 Specifically, students should understand the major, minor and general education courses they still need so when they are searching for a study abroad program they know which courses to be seeking.

 The staff at SAIE will work with students to outline study abroad options that might fit the student’s general requirement and study abroad objective.
 Ultimately, it is up to the student which program they will apply for, but SAIE strongly recommend that students select a program that will meet both their academic plan and personal interest for a successful study abroad experience.

 Study Abroad Academic Advising